chum9625/chum9625/README.md

 # Hi there 🐾

 😄  I work at a company on weekdays.
 Other than that, I enjoy personal development.
-📫  masverse is a coined word.(that combines master and universe.)
+📫  masverse is a coined word that combines master and universe.

 ## ⚙ Tools